ebjamieson97/undidjl/README.md

   A string specifying the [date format](#valid-date-formats) used in the `time_column` variable.

 - **consider_covariates** (*string, optional*):
-  A string which if set to `false` ignores computations involving the covariates specified in the `empty_diff_df.csv`.
-Defaults to `true`.
+  A string which if set to `"false"` ignores computations involving the covariates specified in the `empty_diff_df.csv`.
+Defaults to `"true"`.

 - **view_dataframe** (*string, optional*):
   Specify which dataframe should be passed back to Stata's active dataset.
 Either `"trends"` or `"diff"`.
 Defaults to `"diff"`.